zabbix/zabbix/templates/cloud/oracle_cloud/README.md

     Allow group 'zabbix_api' to read buckets in tenancy Allow group 'zabbix_api' to read autonomous-databases in tenancy
     ```

-    In this example, `zabbix_api` is the name of the previously created monitoring user group.
-Rename it to your
+    In the example above, the name of the monitoring group is `zabbix_api`, In your setup, replace it with the
-monitoring user's name/group.
+name of your monitoring user/group.

-    In some cases, these rules might not be enough for monitoring user to be able to access all resources in your
+    In some cases, these rules might not be enough for the monitoring user to be able to access all resources in your
 environment.
 To fix that, replace the previous rules with this single rule:
     ```
     Allow group 'zabbix_api' to read all-resources in tenancy